-Need information about the Dachshund puppy, its temperament, training and price etc?
+Need information about the Dachshund puppy, its temperament, training etc?
 Then this brief guide covers most of the points that pet owners need to know about this German native.
 The Dachshund or the Doxie, as it is popularly known, was first bred to flush out small prey.
 Note that Dachshund pronunciation in UK English is ‘dahks-hunt’ whereas in US English it is ‘docks-hund’.
 The word literally means ‘badger dog’ in German.

 Interesting facts about the Dachshund